-This depression and anxiety treatment program is brought to you by Evolution Health Systems, a Research & Development firm dedicated to developing and supporting digital health interventions.
-Our mission is to reduce stigma associated with mood and anxiety disorders, and to provide community-based access to interactive, personalized, evidence-based treatment.
+This platform is brought to you by Evolution Health.
+Our mission is to reduce stigma associated with addictions and mood and anxiety disorders, and to provide community-based access to interactive, personalized, evidence-based treatment.

-Guidelines in cognitive behavioral therapy, motivational interviewing, normative feedback, and social cognitive theory form the theoretical constructs behind our technology.
-Since the original launch in 2000 our platform has undergone four technical and content-based upgrades.
-These upgrades are based on advances in technology, and results of arms-length research analyzing outcomes with a focus on user engagement.
+The theoretical constructs behind our platform are based on guidelines in cognitive behavioral therapy, the transtheoretical model, structured relapse prevention, motivational interviewing, normative feedback, and social cognitive theory.
+Since the original launch of our platform in 2000, it has undergone continual technical and content-based upgrades.
+These upgrades are based on advances in technology, and results of arms-length research analyzing outcomes with our focus on user engagement.

-Peer-reviewed research studies and clinical presentations have found dose-relationships, with significant improvements in frequency of severity of anxiety symptoms, and statistically significant reductions in depressive symptoms after users engage in just a few sessions.
-Similarly, other outcome data published and presented at academic conferences illustrate relationships between program engagement and positive outcomes.
+Peer-reviewed research studies and clinical presentations have found dose-relationships, with significant improvements in frequency of severity of anxiety symptoms, statistically significant reductions in depressive symptoms, increased quit rates, and decreased drinking patterns after users engage in just a few sessions.

-Outcome metrics, development methodologies, and usability analysis have been published in peer-reviewed journals such as the Journal of Medical Internet Research, Child and Adolescent Mental Health, Journal of Technology and Human Services, and Network Modeling Analysis in Health Informatics and Bioinformatics.
+Outcome metrics, development methodologies, and usability analysis have been published in peer-reviewed journals such as the Journal of Medical Internet Research, Substance Use & Misuse, Pediatric Obesity, Nicotine & Tobacco Research, Alcohol & Alcoholism, Journal of Substance Abuse Treatment, Telemedicine and e-Health, BMC Public Health, Child and Adolescent Mental Health, Patient Education & Counseling, Journal of Technology and Human Services, and Network Modeling Analysis in Health Informatics and Bioinformatics.

-Data has also been presented at international research conferences sponsored by the following organizations:
+Data and outcomes have been presented at international research conferences sponsored by the following organizations:

-Fully branded, white-label versions of our platform to payors, providers, employee assistance programs, corporations, government entities, and pharmaceutical companies.
+White-label versions of our platform, and data analytic services, are provided to our clients which include payors, providers, employee assistance programs, insurance companies, student health services, corporations, government entities, and pharmaceutical companies.

 White-label programs have access to on demand metrics for their populations.
 Non-profit organization receive reduce licensing rates.
 Please contact us if you would like to learn more.